-Prepare for a Career in Ski Resort Management, Outdoor Education, or Adventure Leadership
+Prepare for a Career in Ski Resort Management or Adventure Education

 From up here, things look different.